AryanBhanushali/Netflix-Semantic-Rec/README.md

 # Netflix Semantic Recommendation Engine

-A semantic movie recommendation system that uses fine-tuned LLM embeddings, dual vector databases (ChromaDB + Pinecone), and a LangGraph multi-agent pipeline to deliver personalized recommendations — even for cold-start users with zero viewing history.
+A semantic movie recommendation system that uses fine-tuned LLM embeddings, dual vector databases (ChromaDB + Pinecone), and a LangGraph multi-agent pipeline to deliver personalized recommendations, even for cold-start users with zero viewing history.

 The whole system runs with `docker compose up`.

 ## The problem

 Traditional collaborative filtering recommends movies based on what similar users watched.
-But for new users with no viewing history (the cold-start problem), CF has nothing to work with and degrades to a static popularity list — the same 10 movies for everyone.
+But for new users with no viewing history (the cold-start problem), CF has nothing to work with and degrades to a static popularity list (the same 10 movies for everyone).
 This system uses semantic understanding of movie content to provide personalized recommendations from the first interaction, using only a natural language description of what the user likes.

 ## Architecture